J-O-S-H-L/tmw_heatmap/README.md

 ## Contact Information

-If you encounter any issues or have questions, please feel free to open an issue on the GitHub repository or contact us at [your-email@example.com].
+You you can any issues, raise them here or PM me on discord @ n0luck13

 ## License